actions/add-to-project/README.md

   token](https://github.com/settings/tokens/new) with the `repo`, `write:org` and
   `read:org` scopes.
   _See [Creating a PAT and adding it to your repository](creating-a-pat-and-adding-it-to-your-repository) for more details_
-- <a name="labeled">`labeled`</a> _(optional)_ is a comma-separated list of labels.
-For an issue to be added to the project, it must have _one_ of the labels in the list.
-Omitting this key means that all issues will be added.
+- <a name="labeled">`labeled`</a> _(optional)_ is a comma-separated list of labels used to filter applicable issues.
+When this key is provided, an issue must have _one_ of the labels in the list to be added to the project.
+Omitting this key means that any issue will be added.

 ## Supported Events